mdevreugd/dotfiles/README.md

 hostname -s
 ```

-Example: `SSH Key - Metins-MBP` in the Private vault.
+Example: If your hostname is `My-MacBook`, create `SSH Key - My-MacBook` in the Private vault.

 ## Fresh machine setup